The Emerging Europe Council is an independent advisory body to the board of directors of Emerging Europe.

-Currently, the Council has 12 members, six women and six men.
+Currently, the Council has 14 members, seven women and seven men.

 Elisso Bolkvadze is a globally recognised pianist and musician with an outstanding sensibility and brilliant virtuosity.
 She has established herself as a vivid cultural heritage protector and became UNESCO Artist for Peace in 2015.
 She is actively engaged in cultural and human rights actions.
 Ms Bolkvadze is a patron and the main organiser of the Batumi Music Festival.
 Born in 1967 in Tbilisi, Georgia, Ms Bolkvadze studied in a special music school for gifted children and continued her study in the conservatory of Tbilisi and then in Moscow.
 Later she moved in Paris and continued her education with the composer and philosopher Michel Sogny in France and Austria.